Find sperm donors

 Communicate with your child: Prepare for future conversations with your child about their origins.
 Open, age-appropriate communication can strengthen your family bond.
 Read the guide on how to tell your child that he or she was conceived with the help of a donor.

-There are two types of donors: ID release and No ID release.
+Think ahead about donor identity: There are two types of donors, ID release and No ID release.
 With an ID release donor, your child has the possibility to learn the identity of the donor, when it reaches legal age.
 Please note that most countries only allow one type of donor, and some allow both, in which case it's up to you to decide what is right for your child and family.